pgvalle/SpaceInvadersClone/README.md

 ## Dynamic collections

 First of all, a quick shout to [nothings](https://github.com/nothings).
 I used their dynamic structures library [stb_ds.h](https://github.com/nothings/stb/blob/master/stb_ds.h).
 Really good piece of software, btw!
 Saved me so much hours I can't even count.
-There are three dynamic collections in the game: explosions (main.c:215), invaders (main.c:247) and shots (main.c:233 and main.c:252).
+There are three dynamic collections in the game: explosions, invaders and shots.

 ## Something Else...

 I was supposed to implement an algorithm, data structure or effect in my game that would make it more than just an example application implemented using all the concepts required.
-I came up with a technique to render texts (main.c:58).\
-I basically picked an almost monospaced font, rendered ascii characters in a specific order as an image once, and used that specific order to quickly map a character, say 'A', to a section of the image which contains 'A'.
+I came up with a technique to render texts which basically consisted in rendering ascii characters using sdl-ttf once and saving the output as a png.
+Then, as the font picked is ~~almost~~ monospaced, it became easier to map a character, say 'A', to a section of the image that contains 'A'.
 It helped me rendering dynamic ui elements like the score counter.